Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Managing Residual Value

 When it comes to managing residual value, there are a few key factors to consider in order to maximize the value of your vehicle.
 One important aspect to pay attention to is maintenance.
-Keeping up with regular maintenance not only ensures that your vehicle is in top condition, but it can also have a positive impact on its residual value.
+Keeping up with regular not only ensures that your vehicle is in top condition, but it can also have a positive impact on its residual value.
 By staying on top of oil changes, tire rotations, and other routine maintenance tasks, you can help preserve the value of your vehicle over time.

 Maintenance and Residual Value